 Figure 3: Mapper Preferences

-While loading a structure to the input or output trees in Mapper, the whole structure is parsed in a single go and the tree is loaded with the entire structure.
-This can cause mapper to load slowly and can also cause memory issues while dealing with large/complicated structures.
+When loading a structure to the input or output trees in Mapper, the whole structure is parsed in a single go and the tree is loaded with the entire structure.
+This can cause mapper to load slowly and can also cause memory issues while dealing with large/complicate structures.

 Orchestration preferences are grouped into General options, Workflow options, Service options and CPS options.